miztiik/security-incident-response-instance-isolation/README.md

 1. ## Prerequisites

+    This demo, instructions, scripts and cloudformation template is designed to be run in `us-east-1`.
+With few modifications you can try it out in other regions as well(_Not covered here_).

     - AWS CLI pre-configured - [Get help here](https://youtu.be/TPyyfmQte0U)
     - GuardDuty Enabled in the same region[Get help here](https://youtu.be/ybh_556IMpk)
     - EC2 Instance Running with an IAM Role attached